GManage/Twitter-COVID-19-Sentiment-Analysis/README.md

 - Description of the analysis phase of the project

 ## Challenges and Limitations
-- Some members ran into issues with gaining Academic Twitter accounts to be able to access the Twitter API
+- Some members ran into issues with gaining Academic Twitter accounts to be able to access the Twitter API.
 - After gaining access to tweets our original goal of using the location of tweets was not possible due to most tweets not having geotag data
-- Twitter data was very limited to Date
+- The Twitter API was very limited to the amount of data we could pull
-- Ran into natural learning sentiment problem (i.e. “I hate anti-vaxxers”) Machine learning logic paradox
+- Group ran into a machine learning natural language paradox, where we noticed an issue within our sentiment analysis.
+When analyzing tweets for Covid-19 Vaccination sentiment
+(pro/anti-vaccine) when running into a tweet such as “I hate anti-vaxxers”, this would return a negative sentiment when this person is actually pro-vaccine.
-Using academic accounts only allows 7 days of tweets.
-Not getting live data due to a scholar account Using Kaggle Dataset August 21st
+- Using academic accounts only allows 7 days of tweets.
+We could not get live data without having a twitter scholar account.
-Running into sentiment
+    The group decided to use a Kaggle Dataset, which provided us with thousands of tweets from August 21st